unity-atoms/unity-atoms/docs/tutorials/variable-instancer.md

 }
 ```

 In the inspector use the three dots next to `Health` of `LogHealth` and select `Variable Instancer`.
-As before, drag the same variable instancer on the field.
+As before, drag the same Variable Instancer on the field.
 Create an `IntConstant` Atom in your asset folder and name it.
 In this case, it is called DefaultStartHealth and has a value of 100:

 ![init-health](../assets/variable-instancer/init-health.png)